deltanode/react-playground/04-coding-in-react/README.md

 <summary>Can we use `index as keys` in React?</summary><br>
 <blockquote>

+- Yes, we can use the `index as keys`, but it is not considered as a good practice to use them because if the order of items may change.
+This can negatively impact performance and may cause issues with component state.
+- Keys are taken from each object which is being rendered.
+There might be a possibility that if we modify the incoming data react may render them in unusual order.
-Yes, we can use `index as keys` in React but we usually avoid it.
-We shoul prefer it only for the last case senario.
+- We should prefer it only for the last case senario.

+_More_:

+- A key is the only thing React uses to identify DOM elements.
+It is not recommend to use indexes for keys if the order of items may change.
+This can negatively impact performance and may cause issues with component state.
+- But, nothing is better than anything.
+If we don't give a key, react by default assign id of that list item as it's key.
+- `NO key` << `INDEX as key` <<<<<< `Unique id as key from data`
 </blockquote><br>
 </details>